 You’re scrolling through your social media feed, consuming one piece of content after another.
 At some point, you will briefly reach what appears to be the end of the page, only to see a new set of posts appear on your screen.
 So your scrolling continues, an endless stream of data enticing you to stay on the site.

 Finding new content on social media is second nature to many of us by now.
 And we can credit Facebook for this no-brainer access to data.
 About a decade ago, Facebook’s advertising arm aimed to have fast-updating timelines for their web app.
 They were able to do this by creating a library called React.

 However, many tech-adept minds frowned upon Facebook’s decision since it deviated from the best practices at the time.
 But Facebook went ahead and implemented the changes anyway.
 Needless to say, they were successful.
-So what exactly is React, and how did this technology help the company’s web application?
+So what exactly is React, and how did this technology help the company’s web app development?

 Can You Use React for Mobile App Development?

 Now comes the question of whether mobile app development is possible with React.
 So far, we have only noted how React can build user interfaces on web browsers.
 This is because React was designed only for that — web applications.
 While you can still use React’s structure to build mobile applications, you will need a separate framework to accomplish this.
 The framework is called React Native.

 What Is React Native?